Laplace-88/Go-Karting-Booking-System/README.md

 * As a user, I want to be able to Create an account.
 * As a user, I want to be able to log in.
 * As a user, I want to be able to see available time slots.
+* As a user, I want to be able to see the remaining racer slots in a time slot.
 * As a user, I want to be able to choose my race time slot.
 * As a user, I want to be able to choose the number of racers.
 * As a user, I want to be able to make a booking on my chosen time slot.